maurer2/typescript-improvements-slides/slides/chapters/using-types.md

 ### Single types and optional keys

-TypeScript can infer values via control flow analysis and may allow or disallow access on members of a type.
+TypeScript can infer values via control flow analysis and may allow or disallow access for members of a type.

 ::left::